jestjs/jest/docs/Configuration.md

 You can create your own module that will be used for setting up the test environment.
 The module must export a class with `setup`, `teardown` and `runScript` methods.

+*Note: TestEnvironment is sandboxed.
+Each test suite will trigger setup/teardown in their own TestEnvironment.*

 Example:

 ```js